qtcloudservices/mar-sample-tomcat-full/README.md

-# Managed Application Runtime - Spring Boot Application Example
+# Managed Application Runtime - Apache Tomcat server full deployment example

 This is an example of full Apache Tomcat server deployment with a sample "Hello World" application for Qt Cloud Services - Managed Application Runtime ("**MAR**").
 More information about [Apache Tomcat]http://tomcat.apache.org/).